reverendlovejoy43782/icp-hackathon-24/README.md

 # Architecture and how react app fits in

 The World's Data Layer, as envisioned in this project, presents a framework for collecting, analyzing, and disseminating geospatial data.
-This data layer is broadly segmented into three main components:
+This is broadly segmented into three main components:

 1. Part: Reading and Writing